Processing times

 Where does the visa processing data in this guide come from?

-• FOI Reference DA25/10/00449, processing time data covering approximately 4.5 million visa decisions from July 2024 to September 2025, broken down by visa subclass, stream, citizenship, and application location (onshore vs offshore)
+FOI Reference DA25/10/00449, processing time data covering about 4.5 million visa decisions from July 2024 to September 2025, broken down by visa subclass, stream, citizenship, and application location (onshore vs offshore)

 The quarterly student visa processing times are drawn from the Department's publicly released Student & Temporary Graduate Program Report (June 2025).